Electra America, AKA Buy Holiday Inn in Alexandria for $36M Renovation

 “We feel its location will draw significant business from high-end submarkets nearby,” Korman said.
 “The location also has a calming, historic feel and is in close proximity to D.C., where AKA also has an existing property.”

-Russ Urban, Electra America Hospitality Group’s CEO, told CO that with a limited supply of luxury product in nearby markets, the joint venture expects the hotel to draw significant business from other large office/government submarkets nearby, including Crystal City and Pentagon City.
+With a limited supply of luxury product in nearby markets, the joint venture anticipates that the hotel will gain business from large, proximal office/government submarkets nearby, including Crystal City and Pentagon City, according to a press release.

 In May, Electra America Hospitality Group acquired the Roger New York, a 194-room boutique hotel in the heart of Manhattan’s NoMad neighborhood, for $19 million, which will undergo $22 million in renovations this year.

-“Our goal is to execute on a bold re-imagining of both hotels that will transform them into the best product in their respective submarkets,” Urban said.
+“Our goal is to execute on a bold re-imagining of both hotels that will transform them into the best product in their respective submarkets,” Russ Urban, Electra America Hospitality Group’s CEO, said in the press statement.
 “Simultaneously, EAHG continues to source opportunities in other major markets where the pandemic has fundamentally altered the hospitality landscape, including Miami, Los Angeles, Nashville and London, along with New York City and Washington, D.C.”